jessebahr/remote-express/readme.md

 _Arguments:_
 * void (*cb) (int num) - The function to call when one of the number keys is pressed.
 Which number key (0-9) was pressed is passed in. ex: void cb(int numberKey){}

-onnumhold(everyMicro, cb)
+onnumhold(everyMillis, cb)
 -------------------------
 Setup a handler for holding down one of the number buttons.
-The function cb will be called as often as "everyMicro" while holding the number key.
+The function cb will be called as often as "everyMillis" while holding the number key.

 _Arguments:_
-* unsigned long everyMicro - How often to call the callback function in microseconds.
+* unsigned long everyMillis - How often to call the callback function in milliseconds.
 Note that this is a lower limit.
-* void (*cb) (int num, unsigned long microsSincePress) - The function to call when a number key is being held down.
-The callback will be called with the 0-9 number of the key that was held originally, and the number of microseconds since it was originally pressed. ex: , i.e. void cb(int num, unsigned long ms){}
+* void (*cb) (int num, unsigned long millisSincePress) - The function to call when a number key is being held down.
+The callback will be called with the 0-9 number of the key that was held originally, and the number of milliseconds since it was originally pressed. ex: , i.e. void cb(int num, unsigned long ms){}

 onnumhold(cb)
 -------------